Flawless Physio Logo

 by James McCormack

-James McCormack is a Physical Therapist who specialises in Foot & Ankle injuries. james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com
+James McCormack is a Physical Therapist who specialises in Foot and ankle injuries. james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this programme allow us to create free-to-read content without affecting the price of the products that we recommend.

 The best inserts for Peroneal Tendonitis should be semi-rigid inserts with a firm cushion underneath and are full length.
-Inserts that are semi-rigid help to control the motion of the foot and ankle in the transverse and coronal plane, which is one of the main biomechanical causes of Peroneal Tendonitis.
+Semi-rigid inserts help to control the motion of the foot and ankle in the transverse and coronal plane, which is one of the main biomechanical causes of Peroneal Tendonitis.

 Hard cushioning acts as a shock absorber of the vibration from the ground while limiting ankle movement.
 A full-length insert stops it from moving within the shoe; this is important to reduce the risk of blistering.